Marsy’s Law Abuse by Law Enforcement – Florida Supreme Court Rules in Favor of Release of Officer Identities

 Mark Caramanica, a Tampa attorney representing media outlets, called the decision “a win for government transparency.”

 “The court applied a commonsense approach to interpreting Marsy’s Law that reins in overzealous applications that hide newsworthy information from the public,” he said.
-“In this case, the issues could not have been weightier and the court’s ruling prevents police officers from shielding their names when on-duty shootings occur.”
+“In this case, the issues might not have been weightier and the court’s ruling prevents police officers from shielding their names when on-duty shootings occur.”

 The dispute grew out of two separate incidents in 2020 involving Tallahassee, Florida, police officers who fatally shot armed suspects who were threatening them.
 The officers were later cleared by a grand jury.